tmacoin/tmapostapp/README.md

 TMA Post App functionality includes the following main and sub menus:

-* File menu: allows usrs to impoer, export, and copy fles; in addition, they can view system logs and show peers
+* File menu: allows users to import, export, and copy fles; in addition, they can view system logs and show peers
 * Tools menu: allows users to change thier password, get balances, and send Coins.
 * Messaging: allows users to send secure encrypted messages between TMA addresses.
 * Tmitter: smiliar to twitter but with a few modifications; explained below